olcf/olcf-user-docs/systems/rhea_user_guide.rst

 ``sacct``
 """""""""

-The Moab utility ``sacct`` can be used to view jobs currently in the queue and those completed days prior.
+The Slurm utility ``sacct`` can be used to view jobs currently in the queue and those completed within the last few days.
 The utility can also be used to see job steps in each batch job.